LiCaoZ/homepage/docs/en/about.md

 - Sichuan Province: Langzhong, Nanchong / Guang'an

-I have signed the agreement of the top class in our high school, and I look forward to one day becoming "other people's children" as parents say.
+I have been fortunate enough to pass the indicators to enter the school's high school department, and I look forward to one day becoming "other people's children" as parents say.

 Haunted in every corner of the Internet.